erni27/imcache/README.md

 func main() {
 	// Zero value Cache is a valid non-sharded cache
-	// with no expiration, no sliding expiration and no eviction callback. var c imcache.Cache[uint32, string]
+	// with no expiration, no sliding expiration,
+	// no entry limit and no eviction callback. var c imcache.Cache[uint32, string]
 	// Set a new value with no expiration time. c.Set(1, "one", imcache.WithNoExpiration())